moderndatacompany/dataos.info/docs/resources/lens/working_with_segments.md

       sql: "{TABLE}.state = 'Illinois'"
   ```

-- You can leverage filtering keywords such as **‘LIKE’** to define filtering criteria
+- You can leverage filtering keywords such as `LIKE` to define filtering criteria

   Below  example Segment filters for records where the state is Illinois or Ohio.